 This report uses the most up-to-date estimated resident population (ERP) data to calculate these rates.
-It is provided to the QFCC by the Queensland Government Statistician's Office (QGSO).224 births, 2004-2019
+It is provided to the QFCC by the Queensland Government Statistician's Office (QGSO).

 The ERP as at 30 June of each year 2004-2019, as well as the number of registered live births each year, is provided in Table A.1.